yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 Behavior:

-- `DataRepository` is database-only; it does not perform file I/O
+- `DataRepository` is a thin typed wrapper over internal `SQLitePersistence`
 - the database path is bound at construction time
 - `LoadModel(...)` and `LoadMap(...)` return typed `std::unique_ptr` objects
 - save methods persist under the explicit key passed by the caller
 - saving under a different persisted key does not rename the source object's in-memory `key_tag`
-- if the repository is constructed with an empty path, `SQLitePersistence` falls back to `database.sqlite`
+- if `SQLitePersistence` is constructed with an empty path, it falls back to `database.sqlite`

-`SQLitePersistence` responsibilities:

-- create the database parent directory if needed
+- `SQLitePersistence` creates the database parent directory when needed
-- open SQLite
-- bootstrap or validate the current normalized schema
-- serialize save/load operations with an internal mutex
+- each save/load operation is serialized by an internal mutex and wrapped in a transaction

-- own a transaction for each save/load operation
-- route by catalog type name stored in `object_catalog(key_tag, object_type)`
-- dispatch supported top-level types only:
+Internal routing:

-  - `model` -> `ModelObjectStorage`
+- `ModelObject` persistence is implemented by `ModelObjectStorage`
-  - `map` -> inline map save/load helpers in `SQLitePersistence.cpp`
+- `MapObject` persistence is implemented by inline helpers in `SQLitePersistence.cpp`
+- only `model` and `map` catalog types are supported

-## 7. Schema Contract
+## 8. Schema Contract

 Schema version source: